How to write AI and SEO friendly blog posts that get found (2026 guide)

 Run through this list before you hit publish on your next blog article:

-The article provides original information, not just a summary of what's already out there
+Provides original information, not just a summary of what's already out there

-The article contains helpful, reliable information that will benefit people
+Contains helpful information that will benefit people

 Blog title is clear and includes the keyword